bb-froggy/realmjoin-docs/docs/managing-realmjoin.md

   * Craft packages might be installed in the *user* or *system* scope.
 Options:
 - Availability
   * *Allow Reinstall*: This option allows the client user to reinstall and therefore override their current installation of the package.
-Useful for information that is taken from Azure or similiar.
+In case of *craft* type packages, the *craft* scripts are re-run.
+  * *Allow Background Install*: The software package may be installed outside of the *black screen* installation, thus not blocking the access to the clients desktop and software.
   * *Pre-Release*: The pre-release flag as two distintive features within RealmJoin.
 It allows a) to add a package with ID and version similar to another existing package in the portal and b), if assigned to a group or user, overwrites all other packages with the same ID assigned to the group or user.
   Those features are usually used for the testing of new packages or updates of existing one: The test-groups or test-users get the pre-release version of a package assigned during the testing.
   *Note*: Under normal circumstance it is highly adviced to prevent a normal user having the same package assigned more than once.
   The pre-release flagged package is visually highlighted in the portal's package list with an lightning symbol behind the name.
   * *Require Intune Compliance (BETA)*: The package is installed, as soon as RealmJoin is able to verify via the GraphAPI that the machine is considered compliant.
 This might stop the rollout for some time.
 The installation of the package, and therefore all other mandatory packages with higher order numbers that are queued to beinstalled afterwards, is resumed when the client is compliant.
 - Auto Upgrade
   * The *Auto Upgrade* feature may be enabled to automatically update the package if a new version is assigned in RealmJoin.
 If not choosen, the user has to manually select the package to be upgraded.
+The automatic upgrade does apply to mandatory and non-mandatory packages.
 - Staggered Deployment
   * It is possible to use staggered deployment and distribute the risk of updating a software if desired.
 The two parameters needed are the target date and the amount of days over which the update should take place.
     The clients are not equaly distributed in the deplyoment groups, with fewer deployments in the first part of the timeline and the majority on the last.
     Deployed package versions for each can be found in the user details of the package or the deployed package details of the users.
-    Exsample distribution for n = 10000 and 8 days update time:
+    Example distribution for n = 10000 and 8 days update time:

     ![RJ autoupdate_sim](./media/rj-autoupdate_sim.png)